-STEP 5 Care/Handling During Fair
+STEP 5 Care/Handling During Fair:

 - 1. It is the responsibility of the exhibitor to keep his/her animal exhibits neat and keep clean and attractive aisles.
 Pens and stalls must be cleaned daily.
 All animals must be fed, watered and have fresh clean bedding by 9:00 AM each morning and by 9:00 PM each evening during fair week.
 Failure to do daily chores or report in will be considered neglect of animals and offences will be penalized as follows: - a.
 First Offense: 4-H'er/Parent will be given a verbal warning with an explanation of violation. - b.
 Second Offense: 4-H'er/Parent will be verbally informed and participation in the livestock auction for related species will be forfeited. - c.
-Third Offense: 4-H'er/Parent will be verbally informed and the right to exhibit the related species the following 4-H vear will be forfeited. - 2.
+Third Offense: 4-H'er/Parent will be verbally informed and the right to exhibit the related species the following 4-H year will be forfeited. - 2.
 No animal should be fed or watered unless permission has been given by 4-H'er or Family.
 Please contact a committee member before doing so. - 3.
 No grooming chutes will be allowed in any buildings during the fair, unless deemed necessary by the species committee. - 4.
-No drugs and/or medications may be given to a 4-H animal exhibit at the county fair except those administered by a veterinarian after approval by the superintendent or his/her designee, and it must be recorded with a signature and a date. - No one should damage the barns by screwing anything into the wood paneling or siding without permission from a committee member.
+No drugs and/or medications may be given to a 4-H animal exhibit at the county fair except those administered by a veterinarian after approval by the superintendent or his/her designee, and it must be recorded with a signature and a date. - 5.
+No one should damage the barns by screwing anything into the wood paneling or siding without permission from a committee member. - 6.
+Drenching of sheep and goats, using approved substances administered through a device no more than 100 CC with bent metal tube not to exceed 5" in length, will be allowed at owner's discretion, without veterinary approval. - 7.
+Drenching of swine, beef feeders, and dairy calf feeder steers, using approved substances administered through a device no more than 150 CC with bent metal tube not to exceed the standard length of included probe, will be allowed at owner's discretion, without veterinary approval. - 8.
+Drenching of beef cattle, dairy steers, and dairy cattle, using approved substances administered through a device no more than 300 CC with bent metal tube not to exceed the standard length of included probe, will be allowed at owner's discretion, without veterinary approval. - 9.
+In all cases it is recommended that notification of drenching and/or intentions to drench animals during the fair be given to the species committee.
+It is also highly recommended that if you are unsure of any part of the drenching process, please consult with a species committee member.
+It is NOT recommended that you try drenching for the first time during the fair.

-STEP 6 Exhibition/Completion Expectations
+STEP 6 Exhibition/Completion Expectations: